overview/overview-local/README.md

-We recommend the [public Overview server](https://www.overviewdocs.com).
-But we also support users who want to run Overview on their own machines.
-You'll want to do this if you need greater security, larger document sets, or custom modifications.
+This project lets users run Overview Docs on their own machines.

 You'll need to use a command line to follow these instructions.
 Don't worry: we'll guide you carefully.
 Copy/paste each command, and all should be fine.
 Any